yuchi1989/ErrDoc/README.md

 ```[llvm/clang build folder]/bin/clang -cc1 -I/usr/include  -I[llvm/clang build folder]/lib/clang/[clang version]/include/ -w -analyze -analyzer-checker=alpha.unix.ErrDocErrPath pathexample.c ```

 ### 2.ErrDoc function pairs analysis
+#### Introduction
+Function pairs analysis can be used to infer functions that work in pairs, for example, malloc and free.
+With the identified function pairs and corresponding signature, the RR bugs can be identified and fixed.
 #### Methodology
 1. Collect function calls lists along each error path.
 2. Call extract_function_pairs.py to extract initial function pairs and compute their frequency.